NEW: All course settings

 The assessment scale should align with your school/district grading policies and is set up by your itslearning administrator.
 While course teachers cannot change the existing assessment scales, or delete these, you can create/delete your own grading scale.
 Score should also be an option for grading, and if it is not enabled, you should contact your itslearning administrator.
 To view details for a specific assessment scale, click on the title.

-Creating your own assesment scale
+Creating your own assessment scale

 Push the "create" button